kubernetes-sigs/kustomize/site/content/en/docs/Getting started/first_kustomization.md

 ### Customizing overlays

-For the purposes this example, let's define some requirements of how your deployment should look like in the two environments:
+For the purposes of this example, let's define some requirements for how your deployment should look like in the two environments:

 |Requirement|             Production             |           Staging           |
 |-----------|------------------------------------|-----------------------------|